-Chanda Kochhar, Managing Director, ICICI Bank said, “You should watch the trend in inflation and in deposits, which impact our cost of funds and, therefore, lending rates.
+Chanda Kochhar, Managing Director, ICICI Bank claimed, “You should watch the trend in inflation and in deposits, which impact our cost of funds and, therefore, lending rates.
 So, you cannot say something very quickly till we see what we need to do to the deposit rates as well”.

-Avail your Home Loan with Dialabank for personalized assistance and lowest Home Loan EMIs
+Avail your Home Loan with Dialabank for personalized assistance and lowest Home Loan EMIs.